Sven-vh/ImReflect/README.md

 ### Overwrite

-If you don't like the way I'm drawing a type or need more customizations, you can overwrite the default implementation.
+If you don't like the way I've implemented a type or need more customizations, you can overwrite the default implementation.
 Simply implement a tag_invoke function of said type, and your implementation will be called instead.
 For example, overriding ``int``:

 ```cpp
 void tag_invoke(ImReflect::ImInput_t, const char* label, int& value, ImSettings& settings, ImResponse& response) {